ziedHamdi/user-credits/docs/offers_explained.md

 This approach streamlines our offer hierarchy and ensures that an offer can be associated with multiple **unlocking offers** (don't think **parent offers** :-) ).
 It's a powerful and versatile solution that enhances the management and organization of offers within the library.

-### Groups of Offer Groups Sub-Offers

-Now, let's shift our focus to the "**Early Bird**" offer groups, which **all** unlock the **VIP** offers.
-We're dealing with a new situation that is actually a **group of Offer Groups**!
-Fortunately, similar to Functional Tags, we can assign multiple values to **Offer Group**s.
-This means that we can designate the three groups "**EbStartup**," "**EbBusiness**," and "**EbScaleUp**" as part of a broader group named "**Early Bird**" Within this context, we can add a child offer to the "**Early Bird**" group, offering the **VIP** services, simplifying our management.

-> It's crucial to clarify a concept here – when we mention adding "Early Bird" to the "Startup" offer group, it's a conceptual representation.
-In practical terms, it involves assigning the "Early Bird" label to the `offerGroup` field for each offer within the "Startup", "Business" and "ScaleUp" groups.
-This duplication of information within the library's concrete implementation is a choice to enhance performance by keeping the related information in the same place for fast reading.

 ## Completing With Free Subscriptions

 Now, let's discuss how to incorporate a free subscription offer into the mix.
 This is a strategic move for WonderAI to gather user emails and connect with them through compelling irresistible offers.